We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 Your reason for setting up a large-scale workshop could be very different depending on your company and context.
 We will align with your goals by focusing on training with new tools or on the quality of the final business concepts.

 All information on this page is designed with large groups in mind (100+ participants).
 However, most of these exercises can also be applied to small teams with a modified format.
-We’ve added as many tips as possible so you can use all the material at your own event.
+We’ve added as many tips as possible so you can use all the material at your disposal at your own event.

 Inspiring your employees.
 Co-creating innovative business concepts.
 All in 1 day.